-Firstly and obviously, people did see the comet: astronomers had picked it up in September, if not before, thus allowing time for the news of it to spread during the ensuing month.
-Fig 5 shows that it was in the area of Taurus and the Pleiades around the end of September.
+First, obviously, people did see the comet: astronomers had picked it up in September, if not before, thus allowing time for the news of it to spread during the ensuing month.
+Figure 5 shows that it was in the area of Taurus and the Pleiades around the end of September.
 It also shows that we can be quite definite about where it was at this time because a small area of sky contained all its possible positions.

-Fig 6 shows that a number of things happened in the ensuing week.
-First, it illustrates what a big difference the value of v made at the time the comet neared the Earth and swept past.
-Second, it shows that the tail of the comet swung round as it passed, because the perspective of view changed.
-If the comet had a v value of November 15, it would have been seen head on with no tail to speak of.
-Third, it shows that the moon was intruding.
-Had the comet had values of v between November 13 and November 26, it would have been so small as to be hard to see.
-Had the values of v been earlier, then the moon would have been very close and drowned the spectacle of the comet with its light.
+Figure 6 shows that a number of things happened in the ensuing week.
+First, it illustrates what a big difference the value of v made at the time the comet neared the earth and swept past.
+Secondly, it shows that the tail of the comet swung round as it passed, because the perspective of view changed.
+If the comet had a v value of 15 November, it would have been seen head on with no tail to speak of.
+Thirdly, it shows that the moon was intruding.
+Had the comet had values of v between 13 and 26 November, it would have been so small as to be hard to see.
+Had the values of v been higher, then the moon would have been very close and drowned the spectacle of the comet with its light.

-Fig 7 is the interesting night of October 3rd.
+Figure 7 is the interesting night of 3 October.
 The moon was full but rose in total eclipse.
 An eclipsed moon is always reddish in colour and proximity to the horizon would have made it redder still.
 Both these effects occur for the same reason that sunsets are red.
 Nights are usually very clear in Jerusalem at this time of year and there is every chance that many people saw the eclipse.
-(Even if they didn't see it, the Babylonians knew it was happening).
-With the Moon darkened by the Earth's shadow, the comet at last had a proper chance to shine, even if only for an hour or so.
-Unless v was November 21 or later, Halley's Comet would have been clearly visible, and with quite a long tail.
-The sight of a blood red Moon and a comet in the sky together must have been seen as a very significant portent indeed.
+(Even if they did not see it, the Babylonians knew it was happening.)
+With the moon darkened by the earth's shadow, the comet at last had a proper chance to shine, even if only for an hour or so.
+Unless v was 21 November or later, Halley's comet would have been clearly visible, and with quite a long tail.
+The sight of a blood red moon and a comet in the sky together must have been seen as a very significant portent indeed.